njela0/udemy_projects/README.md

 # udemy_projects

-Here are some of the projects I'm working on as part of my udemy course ‘100 Days of Code’
+In this repository you'll find some of the projects I'm working on as part of the udemy course ‘100 Days of Code’.

-Feel free to take a look :)